 Make Your Kids Responsible for the Dog

 Everyone needs to help take care of the pup.
 To make things easier and more consistent for everyone, it could be a good idea to give everyone their own tasks.
-You can give your oldest the task of walking the dog after school and your younger child the task of feeding the dog for dinner while you take the morning chores.
+You can give your oldest the task of walking the dog after school and your younger child the task of feeding the dog their Dr. Marty Nature’s Blend food (or whatever it is they like) for dinner while you take the morning chores.
 This way, you can keep your kids accountable and really make them a part of raising and caring for the dog.

 Another way to help your kids feel responsible is to bring them to the vet with you.
 Not only will visiting a vet like Orting Animal Hospital for anything from a wellness check to getting your pup neutered help teach your kids more about what it takes to care for someone else, but it will also help your dog feel safer and more comfortable as well.

 Go over the house rules as a family.
 Dogs can understand nuance in rules.
 For example, if you don’t want your dog to go up on your bed, but your son does, that isn’t as complicated a rule for dogs as you think.
 They know what they can do and what they can’t, and so long as you are consistent, they will know the no-go areas and actions and what they can do.
 Your whole family has to be on board so that you can set your pup up for success.